Young Fathers

 Staying in learning

-Even if you have become a dad, you still need to stay in learning until you are 18.
+All young people need to stay in learning until age 18.
 This does not have to be a school; you can go to college, or do accredited work-based training, like an apprenticeship.

 Most young fathers carry on learning.
-This is because more qualifications, or a good start towards a career, help you get better-paying jobs sooner.
-This means you are more able to contribute towards raising your child.
+This is because it supports you to start your career and contribute towards raising your child.

 Crucial: If you are at school or college you will get help to stay on in learning, and to catch up on any study you miss during antenatal appointments, attending the birth of your baby, or paternity leave.
 Talk to your School Health Nurse or Student Services.